kwilkins/dnd/5e-reference-doc.md

 ### Magic Items
 I try to make magic items slightly rarer but more interesting.

-You can identify basic magic effects during a short rest (like a +1 attack bonus) per RAW, but you will need to get an item properly identified for more information about activation words, spells, and other special effects if they exist.
+You can identify basic magic effects during a short rest (like a +1 attack bonus) per RAW, but you will need to get an item properly identified for more information about activation words, spells, charges, and other special effects if they exist.

 ### Tools
 I find tools slightly lacking use in 5e.
 They aren't very well defined in the PHB, it kind of just states that they exist.
 XGtE expands on the uses of tools which is a step in the right direction, but rather than defining what you can do with a certain toolset I like hearing from my players what they want to use tools for.
 Using tools might grant characters a skill check bonus, additional abilities or other ways to help the party; cartographer's tools can be used to help map areas, cook's utensils can be used to make meals or rations, and making good use of a forgery kit can always be of use.